Article updated: October 03, 2023

 If you receive a notification that one of your scheduled posts failed to send, review the failed post in Planner .

 The most common reasons for post failure are that the social account disconnected from Hootsuite, the post is a duplicate, or the post contains abusive content.
 See Troubleshoot a post failure to learn more.

 Scheduled posts adjust to Daylight saving time

-Scheduled posts automatically adjust for Daylight saving time (DST) according to the time zone selected in your Hootsuite settings.
+Scheduled posts automatically adjust for Daylight saving time (DST) for the time zone selected in your Hootsuite settings.
 For more information, see Change your time zone.